One of the most mysterious relics of the Armenian Church—a sacred object from the deepest roots of Christianity—is the Holy Lance of Keghart.

 Since the beginning of the 19th century, and especially after the Russian occupation of Eastern Armenia in 1828, the Lance has resided in the museum of Holy Etchmiadzin.
 But last year, visitors to New York City had a rare opportunity to view a replica of the lance on display in its precious reliquary, as part of the Metropolitan Museum of Art’s “Armenia!” exhibit.

 —By Christopher H. Zakian and Fr.
 Krikor Maksoudian

-Above: The Holy Lance of Keghart, on display at the Museum of Holy Etchmiadzin
+Above: The Holy Lance of Keghart, on display in its reliquary at the Museum of Holy Etchmiadzin